 Welcome to my blog on Housing, Culture, and Design in Toronto!
 This is where I share my insights and experiences on almost every aspect of the Toronto Real Estate Market – and life here in The 6ix!

-As I move into my 26th year as a realtor – trading in property across the central core from The Beach west to The Kingsway, and from Harbourfront north to Hogg’s Hollow – I’ve witnessed an enormous change in the 42 city neighbourhoods which encompass my business.
+As I move into my 34th year as a realtor – trading in property across the central core from The Beach west to The Kingsway, and from Harbourfront north to Hogg’s Hollow – I’ve witnessed an enormous change in the 42 city neighbourhoods which encompass my business.
 I’ve experienced this change in theory – through my undergraduate research and graduate thesis – and by experience in the real estate trenches.
-‘Shelter’ in Toronto continues to change and evolve, which is part of what makes my career so fascinating and of interest to me.
-In fact, I recently wrote a piece about Gentrification, Densification, And The History Of Toronto Real Estate to illustrate how the city has evolved due to the pressures of growth as well as socio-economic shifts, particularly in the life cycle of neighbourhoods.
+‘Shelter’ in Toronto continues to morph and evolve, which is part of what makes my career so fascinating and of interest to me.
+In fact, I wrote a piece a few years back about Gentrification, Densification, And The History Of Toronto Real Estate to illustrate how the city has evolved due to the pressures of growth as well as socio-economic shifts, particularly in the life cycle of neighbourhoods.

-Nowhere is this more apparent than in the sky-rocketing prices I’m seeing in neighbourhoods located east and west of the financial core, which share Queen Street as their major arterial road and streetcar route.
-I thought I would explore a little more in depth in this piece.
+Nowhere is this more apparent than in the price escalation we’ve seen in over the past decade in neighbourhoods located east and west of the financial core, which share Queen Street as their major arterial road and streetcar route.
+I thought I would explore a little more in-depth in this piece.

 The Evolution Of Queen Street